SOHNE/Dura2D/README.md

 # SOHNE | Dura2D

 Dura2D is a learning-focused 2D physics engine project.
 It was developed as a hands-on experiment alongside the [Pikuma's course] and [Allen Game Physics] blog series, aiming to provide a deep understanding of physics simulation principles.
+Some of the architecture and logic decisions were based on code studies on [Box2D] by Erin Catto, further enhancing the robustness and efficiency of the engine.

 Drawing inspiration from [Game Engine Architecture] by Jason Gregory, Dura2D focuses on learning and continuous development, offering features like a robust constraint system for realistic simulations, warm starting for improved simulation speed, and a stable performance foundation.